FAQ

 You might be entitled to a refund or other remedies, including an injunction and attorney’s fees.

-Your lack of results in some program is not because of you.
+Your lack of results from a product or service is not because of you.